Yoga Training Program II: River

 Asanas (postures) enhance flexibility, balance, and muscle strength, which supports better posture and reduces injury risk in runners.
 Its emphasis on breathwork and mindfulness also aids mental focus and stress reduction, beneficial for maintaining endurance.

-The Down Dog Yoga app has free practices that you can set by duration and difficulty level under Ashtanga Yoga (Old) and Yin Yoga.
+The Down Dog Yoga app has free practices that you can set by duration and difficulty level.
+Ashtanga Yoga (Old) and Vinyasa Yoga are my go-to practices for a good mix of breathing, stretching and strength training.

 Breathing Exercises